gitstua-labs/gei-demo/README.md

-# gei
+# gei demo
-a demo of gei
+A demo repo for gei

 ## pre-requisites
 - ensure migrations are enabled in GHES